Train-Free Segmentation in MRI with Cubical Persistent Homology: Introduction

 \section{Introduction}

 Anatomical segmentation in Magnetic Resonance Imaging (MRI) refers to the process of identifying and separating different structures within an MRI scan of the body.
 It can be performed by a computer algorithm or a human operator using specialized software.
 The algorithm or operator segments the scan into different regions of interest, based on differences in image intensity, shape and size.
 Accurate segmentation underpins key clinical tasks, and has inspired extensive methodological development over the last decades \cite{pham2000current,sharma2010automated,litjens2017survey,gao2025medical}.

-An important use case is \textit{glioblastoma}---the most common malignant primary brain tumor in adults---whose segmentation is commonly divided into three classes: the primary tumor mass, its necrotic contour, and the infected tissues.
-Other well-studied examples include cardiac segmentation, where the \textit{myocardium} is to be separated from the \textit{ventricles}, and \textit{cortical plate} segmentation, the embryonic precursor of the cortex.
-Having access to such segmentations is essential for patient management, disease diagnosis, risk evaluation, as well as treatment decisions \cite{bakas2018identifying,elliott2014,makropoulos2018review}.
+In biomedical segmentation, substantial effort has focused on \textit{glioblastoma}.
+It is the most common malignant primary brain tumor in adults, diffuse, variably aggressive, and difficult to prognosticate.
+Its segmentation typically involves three regions: the peritumoral Edema (ED), composed of invaded tissue; the Tumorous Core (TC), representing the primary tumor mass; and the Enhancing Tumor (ET), usually the surgical target, along with the necrotic portions of the tumor.
+Their union is the Whole Tumor (WT), the entirety of the disease (see \Cref{fig:segmentation_example}).

+Accurate segmentation of glioblastoma is important for several reasons.
+First, it enables medical professionals to make informed treatment decisions, such as the choice of surgical intervention or radiation therapy, by providing a clear understanding of the size and location of the tumor.
+Second, it is a valuable tool for monitoring disease progression and evaluating the effectiveness of treatment over time.
+Finally, many studies rely on segmentation to extract clinically relevant information \cite{silvestre:hal-04871308, bakas2018identifying}.
+The segmentation quality can substantially influence the accuracy and efficiency of downstream medical imaging algorithms, making it a critical preprocessing step.

-The most popular methods include the U-Net architectures that achieve excellent scores, quantified by the Dice coefficient, as reviewed in \cite{de20242024,verma2025brain} (brain tumor), \cite{le2024progress,li2025cardiac} (cardiac data), and \cite{ciceri2023review,ciceri2024fetal} (fetal brain).
-These methods, however, come with known limitations: their training requires large annotated datasets, expensive to build, they are prone to over-fitting, and oblivious to certain geometric properties of the tissues, sometimes yielding anatomically impossible results.
+The most popular segmentation methods include U-Net architectures, which achieve excellent scores.
+However, they come with known limitations: training requires large annotated datasets that are expensive to build, models are prone to over-fitting, and they are often oblivious to tissue geometry, sometimes yielding anatomically implausible results \cite{de20242024,verma2025brain}.